Zuhair Masharqa: Early life and education

 Masharqa came from a Sunni family.
 He received a bachelor's degree in education from Damascus University in 1961.
 He also obtained a degree in law from Aleppo University in 1968.

 Career

 His first public post was governor of Hama to which he was appointed in 1973.
 Masharqa became a member of the Baath Party in 1975.
 Later he became deputy director of the party.
 Masharqa was appointed to the cabinet in 1978 as Minister of Education and became vice president for Domestic Affairs on 11 March 1984.
-He was the country's longest serving vice president, in office from 1984 to 2005, and was particularly noted for his loyalty to Hafez Assad.
+He was the country's longest serving vice president, in office from 1984 to 2006, and was particularly noted for his loyalty to Hafez al-Assad.
 After the death of Assad in 2000, a 9-member committee was formed to oversee the transition period, and Masharqa was among its members.

-Bashar Assad chose to retain him as a vice president up to his retirement in 2005.
+Bashar al-Assad chose to retain him as a vice president up to his retirement in 2006.
 He was replaced by Farouk Sharaa as vice president.